ahmmedsabbirbd/ahmmedsabbirbd/README.md

 ### Hi, I am Sabbir Ahmmed 👋

 I'm a passionate programmer, self-motivated, and quick learner.
-With more than 3 years of expertise in Front-End Design for web template and applications.
-You want or you saw or you thinking, I need in Frontend, I will do it in js, html, and css (if technically possible).
+With more than 3 years of expertise in Front-End Design for web templates and applications.
+You want or you saw or you thinking, I need in Frontend, I will do it in JS, HTML, and CSS(if technically possible).
 I have 1+ years of experience in Laravel Framework.
-I'm able to develop secure, efficient and scalable web applications by writing standard and well documented codes.
-I want to utilize my professional skills along with my institutional skills to implement innovative ideas to convert reality (applications).
+I'm able to develop secure, efficient and scalable applications by writing standard and well documented codes.
+Also your all kind of innovative ideas convet reality (applications) in PHP, MYSQL, and JS (if validate your innovative idea) with my professional skills along with my institutional skills.

 ![PHP](https://img.shields.io/badge/PHP-777BB4?style=flat-square&logo=php&logoColor=white)